UK's Guardian, Daily Mail and Belgian media report story of 'thousands' at risk of having bank accounts closed

-The UK's Guardian newspaper and a couple of Belgian media organizations have published stories this weekend that follow up on concerns that thousands of Americans face the loss of their bank accounts at the end of this year, owing to these Americans' lack of the "Tax Information Number" that their European banks require to comply with the U.S. tax evasion law known as FATCA.
+The UK's Guardian newspaper and a couple of Belgian media organizations have published stories this weekend that follow up on concerns that thousands of Americans face the loss of their bank accounts at the end of this year, owing to these Americans' lack of the "Tax Identification Number" that their European banks require to comply with the U.S. tax evasion law known as FATCA.

 On Monday, August 26, the Daily Mail's online edition picked up the Guardian's story, a measure of how rapidly awareness and interest in the issue is growing.

 "Tens of thousands of British citizens born in the U.S. but who left when only a few months or years old risk having their bank accounts in Britain frozen because of intense pressure by U.S. tax authorities on UK banks," the Guardian article, published Sunday evening on the Guardian's website, begins.

 "In one case, a 74-year-old living in Cambridge has been sent increasingly urgent letters from Barclays demanding her American tax identification number, even though she left the U.S. on the RMS Queen Elizabeth in 1947 when she was just 18 months old," the article continues.